Application Deadline for Spring 2024 ACS Meeting is October 2, 2023

-The Excellence in Graduate Polymer Research Symposium is organized by the POLY division and held at the spring national meetings of the ACS to recognize outstanding graduate students in polymer science and engineering, foster networking and exposure, and help develop the careers of future leaders in the field of polymers.
+The Excellence in Graduate Polymer Research Symposium is organized by the POLY division and held at the Spring national meetings of the ACS to recognize outstanding graduate students in polymer science and engineering, foster networking and exposure, and help develop the careers of future leaders in the field of polymers.
 This symposium was started in 2004 and includes both oral and poster sessions with presentations exclusively from graduate students.

-- A completed application form from student including a research overview (1 page) and statement of goals (1 page)
+- A completed application form from the student including a research overview (1 page) and statement of goals (1 page)

-- Nomination letter from student’s research advisor describing the accomplishments of the nominee (1 page maximum)
+- Nomination letter from student’s research advisor describing the accomplishments of the nominee (1-page maximum)

-- Nomination letter from student’s department chair (1 page maximum)
+- Nomination letter from student’s department chair (1-page maximum)

 For information on previous symposia please see: